Very good

 Scars from injuries

-Damage due to excessive sun exposure
+Damage caused by excessive sun exposure

 Intensive laser beams